December 14, Reading 1 – Ezra 10

 This is a hard reading today.

-Please open our ears to hear Your word, our eyes to see what You want for us, the courage and energy to enact in our lives what You have for us.
+Please open our ears to hear Your word, our eyes to see what You want for us, the courage and energy to do what You tell us.

 Please show us Jesus today.